-IVF is the only fertility treatment recommended for women with irreparably damaged or blocked fallopian tubes.
+IVF is the only treatment recommended for women with irreparably damaged or blocked fallopian tubes.
 It is also suitable for couples with conditions like endometriosis, ovulatory dysfunction, unexplained infertility, failed SOIUI, sperm disorders and immunological problems.

-As IVF requires more monitoring compared to other infertility treatments, couples need to undergo a detailed consultation with our IVF gynaecologist before commencing treatment.
+As IVF requires more monitoring compared to other treatments, couples need to undergo a detailed consultation with our IVF doctor before commencing treatment.
 This is to ensure that they have a more thorough understanding about what to expect.
 Any questions regarding the entire IVF process can be raised at this point.
 This helps to reduce patient anxiety when they realise that modern IVF treatments are now relatively stress free.

 Before the IVF procedure, the couple will need to undergo various blood tests and health screenings for infectious diseases, semen analysis, ovarian reserve determination and nutritional advice.

-To increase the number of eggs, daily hormonal injections are given for a 10 to 12-day period.
+To increase the number of eggs, daily fertility hormonal injections are given for a 10 to 12-day period.
 Scans and blood tests are done every few days to assess the growth of the eggs.
 The dose of the hormones injected may be adjusted accordingly to ensure optimal growth of the eggs.

 Eggs of the desired size are collected trans-vaginally using a special needle attached to an ultrasound probe.
 The patient will be sedated during the retrieval process to minimise any discomfort.

-The pregnancy rates for IVF-ICSI treatments at our fertility clinic vary according to various factors such as the patients’ age (woman in particular), the quality of eggs and sperms, the duration of infertility and the general state of health of the couple amongst the other male and female infertility factors.
+The pregnancy rates for IVF-ICSI treatments at our IVF clinic vary according to various factors such as the patients’ age (woman in particular), the quality of eggs and sperms, the duration of infertility and the general state of health of the couple amongst the other male and female infertility factors.
 Generally, women below the age of 35 have a higher chance of conceiving.